perseus784/Self-organizing-bots/README.md

 # Self-organizing-bots
 A group of small robots capable of assembling themselves built using ESP8266 wifi module and Python.

+The project can be divided into two different sections,
+* Hardware
+* Software

+# Hardware:

+## Componentts:

 <p align="center">
 <img src="Img/IMG_1442.JPG" alt="KILLER" width="400">
 </p